stm32duino/STM32LowPower/README.md

 **param** ms (optional): number of milliseconds before to exit the mode.
 The RTC is used in alarm mode to wakeup the chip in ms milliseconds.

-* **`void sleep(uint32_t ms)`**: enter in sleep mode **param** ms (optional): number of milliseconds before to exit the mode. he RTC is used in alarm mode to wakeup the chip in ms milliseconds.
+* **`void sleep(uint32_t ms)`**: enter in sleep mode **param** ms (optional): number of milliseconds before to exit the mode.
+The RTC is used in alarm mode to wakeup the chip in ms milliseconds.

 * **`void deepSleep(uint32_t ms)`**: enter in deepSleep mode **param** ms (optional): number of milliseconds before to exit the mode.
 The RTC is used in alarm mode to wakeup the chip in ms milliseconds.